Welcome to the bookshop!

 Hi!
 I’m Alicia.
 I’m super crafty and have tried almost everything (from jewelry making to woodworking to knitting to sculpting to sewing).
 I have been crafting as long as I can remember and in the past several years have attempted selling my work, but this is the first dedicated website to do so.
 I began Alicia Craft in the year 2015 with the idea that I wouldn’t be limited to any one particular craft so I could sell whatever I felt like at the time.
 Currently, this shop’s focus is papercraft.

 When I’m not crafting, I’m reading.
 I’m very bookish and have a book review blog, Awesome Book Assessment.
 I also do freelance editing (fiction manuscripts).

-I love cats (especially my cat Charlie) and apple pie and the color green.
+I love cats (especially my cat Jackson) and apple pie and the color green.
 I currently live in Texas but have lived in many states (all in the south).
 I am also a big traveler and have been to 17 countries so far, but don’t ask me to name them all. (: